 Are you thinking of buying a home?
 Do you know what things you should look for when buying a new house?
-I’ve bought two houses in the last 10 years, so although I’m not an expert, I have learned a few things about what to look for when making a decision.
-Check out these tips for home buyers so you can make the perfect decision for you and your family!
+I’ve bought three houses in the last 10 years, so although I’m not an expert, I have learned a few things about what to look for when making a decision.
+Check out these tips for home buyers so you can make the perfect decision on a new home for you and your family!

 House Hunting Tips

 Buying a house can be stressful, whether it’s your first time or your twentieth time.
 There are tons of things that you have to consider, especially as a first time home buyer.
 How do you pick a realtor?
 Which neighborhood should you live in?
 Are there any hidden costs?
 Where do you even start with house hunting?
 These house hunting tips will answer all these questions, plus questions you didn’t even know you had!

 The most important question when beginning your quest for the right home is where do you start?
 Obviously, the first step is all the hard core finance stuff, like determining how much house you need (and can afford) and getting pre-approved.
 But this post isn’t really about the buying process of buying a house.
 If you need information on that check out this post by Nerd Wallet – they go into great detail on rate quotes, down payments, and more.
 This post is about finding the house that’s right for you, and the first step in that is finding a great realtor.

 It’s hard to stress the importance of finding the right realtor when house hunting.
 Some realtors are super shady, and only looking for what will be best for them (those sweet sweet commissions).
 Others will actually listen to you and have your best interests at heart.
 Don’t feel obligated to use a certain realtor because they are a friend of a friend, or because they showed you a few homes.
 Shop around for a realtor, and go with one that you trust and that respects your wishes.